gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/index.md

 ```

 The Windows version of KiCAD ships with Python v2.7.
 If you want to use Python v3.x instead, you can rename `python.exe` located at `C:\Program Files\KiCad\bin\python.exe` to something like `python.exe.old`.
 This will cause the system Python to be invoked instead of the version shipped with KiCAD.
 The big limitation with this technique is that none of the scripts will be able to `import pcbnew`, so it only really suitable for running scripts which do not depend on the Python KiCAD API.

+## Renaming A KiCAD Project

+In earlier versions of KiCAD, it was unnecessarily difficult to rename a KiCAD project.
+However, when attempted in KiCAD `v5.1.6` it is now possible!
+To do so, you will want to rename the following files all at the same time (updating the `<ProjectName>` bit), and from outside KiCAD (make sure KiCAD is closed when you do this):

+* `<ProjectName>.pro`
+* `<ProjectName>.sch`: This is the "root level" schematic sheet.
+You don't to rename other schematic sheets, just the one at the top-level in the hierarchy.
+* `<ProjectName>.sch-bak`
+* `<ProjectName>.kicad_pcb`
+* `<ProjectName>.kicad_pcb-bak`

+Once you have renamed all those files, you should be able to open this project in KiCAD, your schematic/PCB links should work, and it will not complain about the changes!